facebook Meta Pixel

 • Assessing any lingering discomfort issues

-Following individualized instructions optimizes proper site healing.
-Most patients see great improvement after several months with restoration of comfortable abdominal wall competency and strength suitably enabling normal work/life activities without debility fears.
+I think following individualized instructions optimizes proper site healing.
+Most patients see significant improvement after several months, restoring comfortable abdominal wall competency and strength suitably, enabling normal work/life activities without debility fears.

 Want to Learn More About Epigastric Hernia Surgery?

 A hernia can cause complications over time.
-Instead of waiting, get an official diagnosis and find out if you are a viable candidate for hernia repair surgery.
-Call Healthy Life Bariatrics, home of world-class general surgeon Dr. Babak Moeinolmolki, and schedule a consultation – (310) 807-2378.
+Instead of waiting, get an official diagnosis and determine if you are a viable candidate for hernia repair surgery.
+Call Healthy Life Bariatrics, home of world-class general surgeon Dr. Babak Moeinolmolki, and schedule a consultation at (310) 861-4093.

 By submitting this form, you agree to receive communications from us via text, phone, and email.
 You also understand that our marketing efforts may not always be fully HIPAA-compliant due to the use of web-based systems that may lack full encryption.
 For full details, see our Privacy Policy.
 By submitting, you confirm you have read and agree to these terms.